Mehmet Osman: Development

 Mehmet Osman makes his first appearance on-screen in June 1985, four months after the show originally aired.
-His arrival coincides with a cot death storyline of Sue and Ali's baby, Hassan.
-Mehmet appears as a recurring character from 1985–1987, setting up a cab firm named Ozcabs from inside Ali's café; however, he becomes a regular in 1988, when both he and his wife Guizin (Ishia Bennison) are made partners in Ali's café, which is renamed Café Osman.
+His arrival coincides with a cot death storyline of Sue and Ali's baby, Hassan Osman.
+Mehmet appears as a recurring character from 1985 to 1987, setting up a cab firm named Ozcabs from inside Ali's café; however, he becomes a regular in 1988, when both he and his wife Guizin Osman (Ishia Bennison) are made partners in Ali's café, which is renamed Café Osman.

 Mehmet is portrayed as a charmer, a rogue and a womaniser.
 Author of The EastEnders Handbook, Hilary Kingsley, has said of him, "he tries it on with every woman he meets and sometimes succeeds through a combination of good looks and sheer audacity."
 A serial gambler, Mehmet was shown to steer Ali into various money-losing ploys, and had a combustible marriage to Guizin, who put up with his philandering, as in the Turkish community, that's "what a wife was expected to do".

 Described as "the Terrible Turk", Haluk Bilginer was one of the more popular male cast members on EastEnders during the 1980s, and he reportedly received sackfuls of fan mail, "despite playing a villain and a womanising snake".
 Hilary Kingsley has said that what made the character so popular was Bilginer's Omar Sharif-style good looks and charm.
 Following the departure of Holland and Smith, Mehmet was eventually written out of the serial in May 1989, in a storyline that signified the disbandment of the Osman family.
 On-screen, Mehmet returns to his native Cyprus after a fight with Guizin regarding her suspicions about Mehmet's fabricated affair with Sue.
 The Osman family were among many characters to leave the serial that year.
 Writer Colin Brake has commented, "the pace of comings and going was fast and furious during 1989, as the programme tried to find a new direction."
 Bilginer went into musical theatre after leaving EastEnders.